-- Tell the Designated Safeguarding Lead as soon as you can it may be necessary to interrupt a lesson to do this - do not leave notes on the Designated Safeguarding Lead's desk. - Early referral gives more time to offer help to the pupil and family before the situation becomes more serious. - When the matter is already severe or serious, early referral gives more time for others to protect the pupil. - The Designated Safeguarding Lead may consult the Children's First Contact Service (CFCS).
+- Tell the Designated Safeguarding Lead as soon as you can it may be necessary to interrupt a lesson to do this do not leave notes in the Designated Safeguarding Lead's pigeonhole as they may not get back to check their post until the end of the day once the pupil has gone home. - Early referral gives more time to offer help to the pupil and family before the situation becomes more serious. - When the matter is already severe or serious, early referral gives more time for others to protect the pupil. - The Designated Safeguarding Lead may consult the Children's First Contact Service (CFCS).